.يا رب يسوع المسيح ابن اللّه الحيّ إرحمني أنا الخاطئ

 *This culture is sometimes described as ‘conservative’ but it is definitely not traditionalist in religion or even its worldview really.
 Just complacent and parochial and shot through with a big dose of AmChurch-manship.
 (Or partly why, besides clannishness and other unfriendliness, ‘What parish are youse from?’ isn’t charming anymore.)
 Basically ageing liberal baby-boomers and older in charge telling the elderly working-class parishioners what to do, with a number of youngish (maybe not so anymore) folk who are EWTN-type neocons.
 None of whom would accept or even recognize Mass-and-office Catholicism if it jumped up and bit them.
 (And the part of that faith which is the Christian East simply ain’t on their radar as they might put it.)
 The parish church one block from home is like stepping back in time though — to the 1970s!

-Two thumbs up I’ve only seen this, the first one (when it first came out!), a revival of The Empire Strikes Back and most of Episode I: The Phantom Menace.
+I’ve only seen this, the first one (when it first came out!), a revival of The Empire Strikes Back and most of Episode I: The Phantom Menace.

 Loved the first one (and it still holds up nearly 30 years on!) but didn’t understand what all the fuss was about with the others.